Budibase/website/content/blog/introducing-the-new-budibase-public-api.md

 You can learn more about the Budibase API at the following places:

-1. General documentation: You’ll learn how to get your API key, how to use spec, and how to use with Postmas
+1. General documentation: You’ll learn how to get your API key, how to use spec, and how to use it with Postman.
 2. [Interactive API documentation](https://docs.budibase.com/reference/post_applications): Interact with the API